moduhub/openafe-comm/readme.md

 - CVW - Cyclic Voltammetry Wave, sends the parameters and start the voltammetry, if possible.
 - DPV - Differential Pulse Voltage, sends the parameters and start the voltammetry, if possible.
 - SWV - Square Wave Voltammetry, sends the parameters and start the voltammetry, if possible.
+- EIS - Impedance Spectroscopy, sends the parameters and start the spectroscopy, if possible.
 ## Standard Commands
 > Standard commands have CMD preceding the command code in the command message, for example: `$CMD,RUN*81`.
 - RUN - Run (start) the voltammetry process (sequencer only).